 Early Notables of the Chalon family (pre 1700)

-Prominent amongst the family during the late Middle Ages was Sir Thomas Chaloner (1521-1565), an English statesman and poet; Rev. Edward Chaloner, Chaplain to Charles I; Sir Thomas Chaloner (1559-1615), an English naturalist who introduced alum manufacturing to England; and Thomas Chaloner (1595-1661), an English politician, commissioner at the trial of...
-Another 60 words (4 lines of text) are included under the topic Early Chalon Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent amongst the family during the late Middle Ages was Sir Thomas Chaloner (1521-1565), an English statesman and poet; Rev. Edward Chaloner, Chaplain to Charles I; Sir Thomas Chaloner (1559-1615), an English naturalist who introduced alum manufacturing to England; and Thomas Chaloner (1595-1661), an English politician, commissioner at the trial of Charles I and signatory to...
+Another 55 words (4 lines of text) are included under the topic Early Chalon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chalon family to the New World and Oceana